edwardkeith-io/O-RAN-Project/README.md

 ### Introduction to Client Organization:

 The client for this project is **Auckland University of Technology**.
-The primary contact is Edmund Lai, who is serving as the touchpoint for client interaction.
+The primary contact is Prof. Edmund Lai, who is serving as the touchpoint for client interaction.

 ### Problem, Need, or Opportunity:

-Although the technology described by the O-RAN Alliance specifications has been defined and implemented successfully within research and development environments, there does not seem to be straightforward and exhaustive documentation on the technical deployment of a network following the O-RAN architecture.
+Although the technology described by the [O-RAN Alliance](https://www.o-ran.org/) specifications has been defined and implemented successfully within research and development environments, there does not seem to be straightforward and exhaustive documentation on the technical deployment of a network following the O-RAN architecture.

 All existing published research appears to be written for the purpose of dissemination within academic circles, assuming a highly specialised technical knowledge of its reader.
 We propose that the creation of a freely available and comprehensible record of the implementation of a 5G testbed following O-RAN standards will allow other researchers to access and replicate our project, laying the foundation for further groundwork for flexible, interoperable, and non-proprietary mobile networks.